dtewinkel/Twia.AzureFunctions.Extensions.OpenApi/ReadMe.md

 #### Included path parameters

 Path parameters are included if the parameter is in the path and the parameter is a parameter to the function method, with the same name.
-In the path, for a parameter the type and optionality indicator (`?`) are ignored.
+In the path, for a parameter the type is ignored.

 For example in the path `/api/persons/{lastname:string}/{firstname}/{id:int?}`, the path parameters `lastname`, `firstname`, and `id` will be detected.
 Their type will be determined from the type of the function method's parameters, and not from the type hint in the path.
+The parameters `lastname` and `firstname` will be marked as required, while `id` will be marked as optional.

 ### Descriptions from XML Comments